 Damon has been instrumental in recruiting a youth voice for the board, something I see as vital across many areas of governance.
 Damon has a strong relationship with our very capable CEO and this makes being a member of the board chaired by him both stimulating and rewarding.

-Andrew Castles - Sport HB board memberAndrew 'Butch' Castles
+Andrew Castles - Former Sport HB board memberAndrew 'Butch' Castles

 I have known Damon Harvey for over 15 years in his role as our Marketing agent for Cottages NZ.